mrpascal1/QuizView/README.md

 ## Configuration

-To use QuizView, there are 2 important methods you need to know:
+To use `QuizView`, there are 2 important methods you need to know:

 ```kotlin
 quizView.initView() //initView takes ArrayList<QuizModel>? as a parameter